- Scientific Name

 Diet: Sanguivore (Blood)

-The Common Vampire Bats restricted to warm climates, living in the tropical and subtropical areas ranging from southern Mexico to northern parts of Argentina and Chile.
-Living in colonies ranging from tens to thousands of individuals, Common Vampire Bats roost in tree hollows, moderately lit caves as well as human-made structures such as old wells, mine shafts, and abandoned buildings.
+Common Vampire Bats are restricted to warm climates, and live in tropical and subtropical areas ranging from southern Mexico to northern parts of Argentina and Chile.
+Living in colonies ranging from tens to thousands of individuals, Common Vampire Bats roost in tree hollows and moderately lit caves as well as human-made structures such as old wells, mine shafts, and abandoned buildings.

 Common Vampire Bats are highly social and have sophisticated social organization and behaviors.
-Female vampire bats form close associations with other females, observed through activities such as social grooming and food-sharing.
-Rate and amount of food-sharing between individuals depends on a variety of factors, including kinship, association, and reciprocal help.
+Female bats form close associations with other females, observed through activities such as social grooming and sharing food.
+How often these bats share their food depends on a variety of factors including kinship, association, and reciprocal help.